 Website St. James' Episcopal School

-This position reports to the Assistant Head of School and is a full-time and lead position in an early elementary classroom from Kindergarten-2nd grade.
-As the lead teacher, you will work closely with the Assistant Head and your colleagues to implement a differentiated approach to instruction that encourages student voice and creativity and acknowledges the need for lesson design with a variety of modalities of instruction and assessment.
-It is a ten-month position from August through June.
+This position reports to the Dean of Faculty and is a full-time position.
+As the Visual Arts teacher, you will work closely with the Dean of Faculty and your colleagues to implement a differentiated approach to instruction that encourages student voice and creativity and acknowledges the need for lesson design with a variety of modalities of instruction and assessment.
+Salary is based on years of relevant experience.

-- Undergraduate or graduate degree in early elementary education or a related field
+- Undergraduate or graduate degree in the visual arts or a related field (ceramicist preferred)

 - Designs equity-framed instruction with differentiated student assessment and learning

-- Effectively designs and applies innovative and rigorous writing and mathematics programs
+- Effectively designs and applies innovative K-6 visual arts curriculum

-- Proven excellence in designing socio-emotional learning for children
+- Proven excellence in designing socio-emotional learning for early elementary, elementary and upper elementary children

 - Successfully applies growth-mindedness, honesty, high standards and empathy to one’s own professional growth

 - Being ready on campus to assist students by 7:45 a.m. each morning